FaithAlone.net

 Above, "God" is anointing "God".
 The Trinity is not a Roman Catholic invention.
 It is a crystal-clear Bible doctrine, taught in hundreds of passages of Scripture.

 So, God can have a God, because God is not Unitarian, and Jesus coming to earth did not suddenly make Him an Atheist.
-Any member of the Trinity can call any other member "God", without contradicting any part of Trinitarian theology.
+Any Person of the Trinity can call any other Person "God", without contradicting any part of Trinitarian theology.

 If Jesus is God, why did God forsake Him?